 If you’d prefer a more escapist experience, the island of St Agnes is the most remote and has limited holiday accommodation.
 One of the highlights from our family holiday was spending our days on empty beaches, despite it being August.
 We loved exploring the islands by boat and bike: you can’t bring your car to the Scillies so it’s a really safe destination for young children.

 It’s possible to hire a golf buggy but most places can be reached on foot as the islands are so small.
-There are plenty of water sports in the Scillies: we enjoyed stand up paddle boarding and kayaking.
+There are plenty of water sports in the Scillies: we enjoyed stand-up paddleboarding and kayaking.
 It’s also possible to swim with seals and go diving.

-There’s a great range of restaurants and plenty of great places to stay on the Isles of Scilly.
+There’s a great range of restaurants and plenty of great places to stay in the Isles of Scilly.
 If you’re after luxury accommodation, try the Sea Garden Cottages on the island of Tresco, if you’re on a budget Longstone Lodge on St Mary’s is an excellent youth hostel.

 The Isles of Scilly are best reached by ferry from Penzance in Cornwall although there are also regular flights from a range of airports in southwest England.